-On the next page, the specified settings are displayed.
-Make sure that they are correct and then click the Apply button.
-After clicking the button, the page for configuring the router to use an IPTV settop box opens (see the Configuring IPTV section, page 76).
+After that the page displaying all specified settings opens.
+Make sure that they are correct, and then click the Apply button, or the Back button to specify other settings.
+After clicking the button, the page for configuring the router to use an IPTV set-top box opens (see the Configuring IPTV section, page 64).